 “For civil and religious marriages in the UK, you need to ‘give notice’ of marriage to the Superintendent Registrar of the district(s) where you and your partner live,” says Andrew Kenyon, Superintendent Registrar at Chelsea Register Office.

-“You can ‘give notice’ up to a year before you get married, but no later than 16 working days before the wedding.”
+“You can ‘give notice’ up to a year before you get married, but no later than 29 days before the wedding.”
 (In the Church of England, the vicar counts as the registrar and the reading of your ‘banns’ as giving notice.)